 But the 35th anniversary season is going to bring some amazing surprise cameos to the theater, as well as wide-ranging lineup of celebrity concerts: Think Travis Tritt, Gladys Knight and everyone in between.

 Of course, the Carolina Opry Theater is only one of the reasons that Myrtle Beach has garnered a rep for live music—and live country music in particular.
 Another?
 The Carolina Country Music Fest, which returns for its sixth year in late spring (June 4-7) with an all-star lineup (Darius Rucker, Luke Combs, Eric Church and so many more).

 Then again, if you know where to look, Myrtle Beach serves up great live music any given night.
 In fact, on six of those nights each week—when the Bounty Hunters are in the hose—the Bowery is a good place to start.
 (Now celebrating 75 years, this local institution has long been known for its house bands: Alabama, for example, served in that capacity for most of the ‘70s).

 Between its swim-with-the-stingrays programs and night-under-the-sharks family sleepovers, this beach-adjacent aquarium is already known for its immersive marine experiences.
-But it’s now debuting a game-changer: The largest expansion in the aquarium’s history, the 5,500-square-foot African penguin habitat comes with—among other fabulous features—a 360-degree crawl tunnel for the littles.
+But it’s now debuting a game-changer: The largest expansion in the aquarium’s history, the 5,500-square-foot African penguin habitat comes with—among other fabulous features—a 360-degree crawl tunnel.

 But the aquarium’s second new enhancement is arguably even more groundbreaking: Ripley's Aquarium of Myrtle Beach is now the first Certified Autism Center in the state.
 This international designation signals that—among other things—the staff has completed sensitivity, awareness and safety training—and the aquarium has designed specialized programs for guests with autism and other sensory issues.